 - If you’re in the mood to break a sweat, trek up the hills to Kankeshwar Temple, which has a big local following and affords spectacular views of the surrounding lush landscape.
 You can spot indigenous trees and birds as well as grazing cows on the way.

 - Alibaug hosts an annual, groovy music festival (now called Goonj, formerly Nariyal Paani) every winter.
 It is held in Tala, towards the south of the town.
 A weekend of performances by Indian artists such as Peter Cat Recording Co. and Ditty, sunset high tea with a view, and bonfires at night await you at this fun-filled event.

 LEAVE THE PLANNING TO US

-- Ensuite bathrooms with tropical showers
+- Ensuite bathrooms with industrial architecture and luxury amenities

 The diversity of cuisine in India is unparalleled and no visit to one of our India villas is complete without sampling the delicious fare on offer.
 It is well-known that the best food in any country is homemade and cooked in the kitchens of the locals.
 At Elite Havens, we bring the experience of home dining to you, albeit in style.
 Relish local and international fare cooked to your taste by a private cook who will craft meals to delight you, day after day.